sidhantls/sidhantls.github.io/about.md

 permalink: /about/
 ---

-Hello!
 I’m Sidhant and this my blog.
-This blog is primarily a reflection of the kind of ideas and research work I involve myself with (mostly) outside of work.
-They can be from a range of ML topics that I dive deep into
+I explore a range of research topics and projects in machine learning, and I dive into some of them in blog posts.

 I currently work at [getedge.ai](https://getedge.ai/), on enhancing talent acquisition and workforce management using machine learning.
 I work on concepts such as language modelling, entity linking, and knowledge graphs.